klhowells/clife/README.md

 # Conway's Game of Life - PyQt5 Implementation

 This project is a PyQt5-based implementation of Conway's Game of Life, a cellular automaton devised by mathematician John Conway.
 The program simulates the evolution of cells on a grid based on simple rules, creating complex and fascinating patterns.
+Created with (by) CoPilot AI.

 ## Features